International Relations Salary and Career Outlook

 International Relations Job Outlook

-- Economist jobs are expected to increase 8%, faster than average for all occupations.
+- Economist jobs are expected to increase 1%, slower than average for all occupations.

-- Social and community service manager jobs are expected to grow 13%, much faster than average for all occupations
+- Social and community service manager jobs are expected to grow 6%, faster than average for all occupations

-- News correspondents and reporter jobs are expected to decline 10%.
+- News analysts and reporters are expected to decline 4%.

 What Is the Median International Relations Salary?

-The BLS provides median annual pay figures—half the workers in an occupation earned more than that amount and half earned less—and salary information for the highest 10% and lowest 10% of earners.
+The BLS provides median annual pay figures—half of workers in an occupation earned more than that amount, and half earned less—and salary information for the highest and lowest 10% of earners.
 For reasons previously mentioned, it’s tough to say what the exact median international relations salary is.
-However, using BLS data of related occupations, you can get a sense of typical international relations pay.
+However, using BLS data on related occupations, you can get a sense of typical pay in international relations.

 Based on these occupations, an international relations salary could be promising.